st0ffern/tripletexjs/README.md

 Send bug reports, feature requests, and code contributions to this repository.
 The repository is maintained by Bjerk AS (Simen A. W. Olsen).

+Contributions to this library is much appreciated.
+We are currently working on creating a script that automatically updates the repository when Tripletex updates their Swagger file.
+Please have a look at <thead>
+project tab or issues for more information on current help-needed.

+## Disclaimer

+This project is not associated with Tripletex AS at all.
+The maintainer works with their platform and have done so for many years.
+The Tripletex logo belongs to Tripletex AS.
+We put it there only so people would know we are speaking of the Tripletex accounting software, owned and provided by the Norwegian registered company Tripletex AS.